Skip to main content

 Maintain your physical health

 • Protect your sleep.
 Good quality, sufficient sleep not only helps to support your immune system but also helps you to better manage stress and regulate emotions.
 Adults should aim for 7–9 hours, while children and teenagers need even more.
-[See recommendations by the National Sleep Foundation].
+[See recommendations by the National Sleep Foundation(link is external)].

 • Try to eat at regular times and opt for nutritious foods whenever possible.
 Some people may crave junk food or sugary snacks and be tempted to snack mindlessly when stressed or bored, and others may skip meals altogether.